 when you enter the workforce.

-Truly live and learn in a tight-knit community.
-In your living-learning community, you’ll live near the same students you’ll take your certificate classes and labs with.
-Community is integral to getting a solid start at college.
-This built-in component
+Live and learn in a tight-knit community, near the same students you’ll take your certificate classes and labs with.
+Community is integral to getting a solid start in college, and you’ll find it here as you connect with students who share similar interests and goals.

 You’ll take four classes and four co-curricular labs for a total of 14–15 credits.
 The cool part?
 The four classes you’ll take can apply to your degree, meaning this won’t set you back in pursuit of your degree.
 It will actually help you get the most